 Test the column efficiency to check the quality of packing.
-Testing should be done immediately after packing and at regular intervals during the working life of the column and also when separation performance is seen to deteriorate.
+Testing should be done after packing, at regular intervals during the working life of the column or when separation performance is seen to deteriorate.
 The best method of expressing the efficiency of a packed column is in terms of the height equivalent to a theoretical plate (HETP) and the asymmetry factor (A_s).
 These values are easily determined by applying a sample such as 1% acetone solution to the column.
 Sodium chloride can also be used as a test substance.
 Use a concentration of 0.8 M NaCl in water with 0.4 M NaCl in water as eluent.
+For more information about column efficiency testing (28-9372-07).